davej/self-hosted/README.md

    - `GITHUB_TOKEN` (SECRET) - a github token with the required scopes from step 4
    - `GITHUB_OWNER` (VAR) - the owner of the forked `self-hosted` repo
    - `GITHUB_REPO` (VAR) - the name of the forked `self-hosted` repo
+7. (Optional) Create custom domains for your self-hosted workers.

 That's it!